-Google Cloud Platform (GCP) leads the revolution through a variety of databases available on its cloud platform.
+Google Cloud leads the revolution through a variety of databases available on its cloud platform.
 In this blog, let us take a deeper look at Google Cloud Bigtable and how it helps organizations process large data volumes (terabytes to petabytes).

 Bigtable: Built for Scale

-Cloud Bigtable, launched publicly in 2015 on GCP, is a highly scalable implementation of the key-value system of storing and retrieving terabytes to petabytes of data.
+Cloud Bigtable, launched publicly in 2015 on Google Cloud, is a highly scalable implementation of the key-value system of storing and retrieving terabytes to petabytes of data.
 The design of Cloud Bigtable was made public by Google, following which it inspired a family of high-performance databases like Apache Cassandra and HBase.

 Cloud Bigtable stores data as a map of keys and corresponding values.
 Data is organized into tables that are composed of rows, each of which describes an identity (key) and multiple columns that may be grouped into column families (it is not an RDBMS and therefore does not support joins, SQL Queries, or multi-record transactions).